aaravrao12/RecyclAI/README.md

 # Smart-Waste-Classifier
-A deep learning-based CNN classifier for sorting recyclable and non-recyclable waste items, aimed at reducing contamination and improving recycling efficiency.
+A deep learning-based CNN classifier for sorting recyclable, non-recyclable, and contaminated recyclable waste items, aimed at reducing contamination and improving recycling efficiency.